theAgileFactory/bizdock-installation/cli/README.md

 ### Note for Windows installation

 For creating a BizDock instance on Windows you must install the Docker Toolbox.
-In this configuration, Docker is (yet) natively running on the OS but rather within a VirtualBox virtual machine.
+In this configuration, Docker is not (yet) natively running on the OS but rather within a VirtualBox virtual machine.
-This machine is allocated an IP address which may change.
+This machine is allocated with an IP address which may change.

-To get the IP address of the machine you must open a Docker Quickstart Terminal and enter:
+To get the IP address of the virtual machine you must open a Docker Quickstart Terminal and enter:
 ```docker-machine default ip```

 You must then provide a value for the ```-j``` parameter of the ```create.sh``` script.